What is endometriosis: causes to recognise

 -

-Appearance of adhesions that pull on the internal tissues, causing persistent discomfort or sudden twinges
+Appearance of adhesions that pull internal tissues, causing persistent discomfort or sudden sharp pains

 -

-In severe cases, there may be difficulty in digestion , a feeling of early fullness, changes in intestinal frequency
+In severe cases, there may be difficulty with digestion, early satiety, and changes in bowel frequency

-📌 Swelling is not just aesthetic : it is a warning sign of an ongoing inflammatory process and neurovascular congestion .
+📌 Bloating is not just aesthetic: it is a warning sign of the ongoing inflammatory process and neurovascular congestion.

-CBD isolate for endometriosis: therapy with ovules and FIR pads
+Isolated CBD for endometriosis: therapy with ovules and FIR Pad

-CBD for endometriosis: why it's a safe choice
+CBD for endometriosis: why it is a safe choice

-CBD isolate is a pure molecule, free of THC and legal (THC < 2 ppm).
+Isolated CBD is a pure molecule, THC-free, and legal (THC < 2 ppm).

 Unlike hormonal drugs, it does not alter estrogen levels and does not interfere with fertility.

-Its goal is not to block the symptom, but to restore the biological balance (homeostasis) between the nervous, immune and hormonal systems.
+Its goal is not to block the symptom but to restore biological balance (homeostasis) between the nervous, immune, and hormonal systems.

-CBD isolate for endometriosis interacts with over 65 molecular targets .
+Isolated CBD for endometriosis interacts with over 65 molecular targets.

 In endometriosis, the main mechanisms involved are: